derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/visualisation/readme.md

 ## Visualization of Co2 values in a Mobile App

-### Table of Contents
+### Contents

 1.Introduction

+2.Prerequisites

-2.Rasperry Pi and Azure Setup
+​	- 2.1 Raspberry Pi and Azure Setup

 3.Visualization Needs

-​	-3.1 Azure Visualization Tools
+​	- 3.1 Azure Visualization Tools

-​	-3.2 Existing Visualization Capabilities in the Azure Platform
+​	- 3.2 Existing Visualization Capabilities in the Azure Platform

-​	-3.3 Extending Existing Capabilities
+​	- 3.3 Extending Existing Capabilities

 4.Mobile App

+​	- 4.1 Prerequisites

+​	- 4.2 Run the App

 ### **1. Introduction**

-Predict the COVID19 risk infection in indoor environment by measuring the Co2 value from rooms.
-Increased levels of Co2 in rooms increases the probability of COVID-19 risk infection.
-So we need to monitor the Co2 and maintain certain level of air-quality inside rooms to prevent the risk infection .
+Measure the air quality in indoor environment by using the CCS811 sensor in rooms.
+The overview of the sensor data in each rooms can be visualized in a mobile app.
+The sensor data from rooms is collected in a [csv file](https://github.com/derlehner/IndoorAirQuality_DigitalTwin_Exemplar/tree/main/applications/visualisation/co2data.csv),parsed into required json format using the [python script](https://github.com/derlehner/IndoorAirQuality_DigitalTwin_Exemplar/tree/main/applications/visualisation/csvReaderJsonWriter.py) and used as the dataset for visualization.

+### **2. **Prerequisites:

-### **2. Raspberry Pi and Azure Setup**
+#### 2.1 Raspberry Pi and Azure Setup

-**Prerequisite:**

-Set up the hardware Raspberry pi with Co2 sensor- CCS811 for different rooms as described in the section [physical twin](https://github.com/derlehner/DigitalTwin_Airquality_For_Covid_Risk_Assessment/tree/development/physical_twin/hardware_setup) and send co2 values to Azure as described in the section [simulated hardware](https://github.com/derlehner/DigitalTwin_Airquality_For_Covid_Risk_Assessment/tree/main/physical_twin/simulated_hardware)
+Set up the hardware Raspberry pi with Co2 sensor- CCS811 for different rooms as described in the section [physical twin](https://github.com/derlehner/IndoorAirQuality_DigitalTwin_Exemplar/tree/main/physical_twin/hardware_setup) and send co2 values to Azure as described in the section [simulated hardware](https://github.com/derlehner/IndoorAirQuality_DigitalTwin_Exemplar/tree/main/physical_twin/simulated_hardware)

 ### **3. Visualization needs**